Miguel-Marsico/PythonPillowScriptGen/README.md

   import math
 ```

-#### Run the app.py file and enter the localhost url on port 5000 that Flask makes available for viewing the application
+#### Run the app.py file and enter port 5000 on your localhost, which Flask makes available for viewing the application